combiz/nf-core-scflow/README.md

 The nf-core/scflow pipeline automates the major analytical steps of a single-cell/nuclei analysis using the scFlow R package, which is built on top of popular single-cell/nuclei analysis packages within the R ecosystem (e.g. Seurat, Monocle, DoubletFinder, MAST, etc.)

-The **nf-core/scflow** pipeline records and allows fine control over analytical [parameters] (https://nf-co.re/scflow/dev/parameters), efficiently parallelizes and distributes compute load on diverse infrastructure (e.g. local, HPC, GCP, AWS, Azure, K8S), generates interactive reports for major analytical steps, and allows iterative parameter optimization using the NextFlow resume/cache functionality.
+The **nf-core/scflow** pipeline records and allows fine control over analytical [parameters](https://nf-co.re/scflow/dev/parameters), efficiently parallelizes and distributes compute load on diverse infrastructure (e.g. local, HPC, GCP, AWS, Azure, K8S), generates interactive reports for major analytical steps, and allows iterative parameter optimization using the NextFlow resume/cache functionality.

 The major analytical steps include: -